wp-plugins/fv-wordpress-flowplayer/readme.txt

 1. Post containing modified flowplayer playing a video.
 2. Adding three players with different arguments into a post.
+3. Add new video dialog window in editing mode.
-3. Configuration menu for administrators.
+4. Configuration menu for administrators.

 == Changelog ==

+= 0.9.18 =
+* added button & dialog window for easy video adding and editing

 = 0.9.16 =
 * minor bug fixes